 to these new welders we have to change a lot of contact tips, mostly due to poor

 arc starts.
 Miller reps have been back several times but we are still not seeing

 the benefits from pulse welding that they promised.
 Any ideas.

-As you and I are not electronic engineers, you should consider setting your companies
+First as you and I are not electronic engineers, you should consider setting your companies

 lawyers on Miller for selling equipment that does not function correctly.